sarmadparvez/php-unit-testing/README.md

 # php-unit-testing

-This branch prvoides some examples for getting started with php unit testing for Rolustech Plugins using plugin skeleton.
+This branch provides some examples for getting started with php unit testing for Rolustech Plugins using plugin skeleton.

 ### Prerequisites